Skip to main content

 Ability to add new buckets and manage existing buckets from BlueXP

-You have had the ability to view Google Cloud Storage buckets on the BlueXP Canvas for quite a while.
+You can view Google Cloud Storage buckets on the BlueXP Canvas for quite a while.
 Now you can add new buckets and change properties for existing buckets directly from BlueXP.
 See how to add new Google Cloud Storage buckets.

 Keystone